dashaun/enhancing-software-design-with-spring-modulith/docs/markdown/5-new-way.md

 ### Modulith?

-Modular monoliths

-Notes:
+- "Modular monoliths"
-- are a new way to organize and evolve software projects.
+- Organize and evolve software projects
-- They are a hybrid approach
-- combines the benefits of microservices
+- Combines the benefits of microservices
-- with the simplicity of monolithic architectures.
+- With the simplicity of monolithic architectures
-- Moduliths are designed to be highly modular,
-- with each module encapsulating a specific set of functionality.
+- Modules encapsulate a specific set of functionality
-- This makes it easier to reason about the codebase, maintain and evolve the software,
-- and scale the application as needed.

 ---